A quick note before we get started: We have a new upcoming conference on erotic transference, taking place on Saturday 11th November 2017.

-Brighton Therapy Partnership held a CPD training event on the topic of erotic transference and countertransference.
+Brighton Therapy Partnership held a CPD training event on the topic of erotic transference and countertransference in 2014.
 The day was packed with learning, but we’ve condensed everything we can into 9 succinct points.
 So without further ado…

 1. What is erotic transference and countertransference?

 Erotic transference is a term used to describe the feelings of love and the fantasies of a sexual or sensual nature that a client experiences about their therapist.
 Erotic countertransference is about the therapist’s feelings about their client.

 2. When did erotic transference and countertransference become part of psychotherapy?

 Erotic transference and countertransference have been around since the beginning of psychotherapy itself as seen in the case of Anna O, arguably the first psychotherapy patient and the person who coined the phrase ‘talking cure’, and her therapist Joseph Breuer (Freud’s mentor).
 Anna O was infatuated with Breuer, even having a phantom pregnancy with what she believed to be his child.

 Breuer was also enthralled by his patient, and went home every day to tell his wife about her.
 Increasingly Mrs Breuer became upset, jealous and depressed at her husband’s growing fascination with Anna.
 On realising this Breuer abruptly ended the therapy with Anna and the following day took his wife away on a second honeymoon.
 He never again practised ‘the talking cure’.

 3. Erotic transference and countertransference in In Treatment